 Living in Palm Harbor, FL

-Palm Harbor is home to campuses of Eckerd College and the Central Florida Institute, but they aren't the only academic options for Palm Harbor residents.
+Palm Harbor is home to the campuses of Eckerd College and the Central Florida Institute, but they aren't the only academic options for Palm Harbor residents.
 St. Petersburg College, Florida Career College and the American College of Nutrition are also nearby.
-Students who don’t mind a longer commute can attend one of the universities in Tampa, including the University of South Florida, University of Tampa, Keiser University, Hillsborough Community College, Southwest Florida College and the Art Institute of Tampa, located just 24 miles away.
+Students who don’t mind a longer commute can attend one of the universities in Tampa, including the University of South Florida and the University of Tampa located approximately 24 miles away.

 For those seeking work, the Fortune 500 companies Tech Data, Jabil Circuit and WellCare Health Plans have headquarters or regional offices in the area that employ Palm Harbor residents.
 The city also has a vibrant tourism industry which drives much of the local economy as well.

 Clearwater, FL 33764